filipion/Construction-of-optimal-codes/README.md

 # GSoC 2018 project presentation
-The following is an overview of my collaboration with GSoC and Sagemath on the databases/bounds of codes project.
+The following is an overview of my collaboration with GSoC and Sagemath on the databases and bounds of codes project.

 # Summary
 The parameter known as Hamming weight or minimum distance of a linear code is important from both a theoretical and an applied standpoint.
 A main concern of coding theorists is the search for codes with large Hamming weights under the constraint of fixing the other code parameters, usually length and dimension.